microsoft/nni/docs/en_US/FeatureEngineering/GradientFeatureSelector.md

 **Requirement of classArgs**

 * **order** (int, optional, default = 4) - What order of interactions to include.
 Higher orders may be more accurate but increase the run time.
 12 is the maximum allowed order.

 * **penatly** (int, optional, default = 1) - Constant that multiplies the regularization term.

 * **n_features** (int, optional, default = None) - If None, will automatically choose number of features based on search.
-Otherwise, number of top features to select.
+Otherwise, the number of top features to select.

 * **max_features** (int, optional, default = None) - If not None, will use the 'elbow method' to determine the number of features with max_features as the upper limit.